pyranid/pyranid/COMPATIBILITY.md

 ## Dependencies

-The core `pyranid` artifact declares **zero runtime dependencies** - enforced at build time by a maven-enforcer `bannedDependencies` rule and provable from the published CycloneDX SBOM.
-Compile-time-only dependencies (annotations, the PostgreSQL driver for optional rich error metadata) are `provided` scope and never required at runtime.
+The core `pyranid` artifact declares **zero runtime dependencies** - enforced at build time by a Maven Enforcer `bannedDependencies` rule and visible in the published POM.
+Compile-time-only dependencies (annotations and the PostgreSQL driver for optional rich error metadata) are `provided` scope and never required at runtime.